Harmonic Mean Calculator

 Usage Examples

-• Physics: Calculating average speed over a journey with varying speeds.
+• Physics: Calculating average speed over a journey.

-The harmonic mean is crucial in fields where the average of rates is needed.
+The harmonic mean is not just an academic concept; it is crucial in many practical fields where the average of rates is needed.

 Average Speed:

 This is the classic example.
-If you travel a certain distance at a speed 'x' and return the same distance at a speed 'y', your average speed is NOT the arithmetic mean (x+y)/2.
-It is the harmonic mean of x and y.
-For example, if you drive to a city 100 miles away at 50 mph and return at 100 mph, your average speed for the entire trip is the harmonic mean of 50 and 100, which is 66.67 mph.
+If you travel a certain distance at a speed 'x' and return the same distance at a speed 'y', your average speed is the harmonic mean of x and y.
+For example, if you drive to a city 100 miles away at 50 mph and return at 100 mph, your average speed for the entire trip is the harmonic mean of 50 and 100, which is approximately 66.67 mph, not the arithmetic mean of 75 mph.

 Finance:

-In finance, the harmonic mean is used to average multiples like the P/E ratio.
-If you invest the same amount of money in several stocks with different P/E ratios, the harmonic mean gives a more accurate picture of the overall valuation than the arithmetic mean.
+In finance, the harmonic mean is used to average multiples like the price-to-earnings (P/E) ratio.
+If an investor purchases shares over time with a fixed dollar amount, the average cost per share is the harmonic mean of the prices.
+It provides a more accurate measure of the cost basis than the arithmetic mean.

 Real-World Scenarios